-This gluten-free scone recipe I’m sharing with you today is one I’ve been playing with for a while.
-During my recipe testing, I ended up sharing several batches of various flavored scones with friends.
-One friend text me later to give me her feedback (she is not gluten-free).
+This gluten-free scone recipe I'm sharing with you today is one I've been playing with for a while.
+During my recipe testing, I shared several batches of flavored scones with friends.
+One friend texts me later to give me her feedback (she is not gluten-free).
 She was surprised at how moist these scones were.

-So if you are worried this recipe might be too dry or too crumbly, that is certainly NOT the case!
-They will melt in your mouth!
+So if you are worried this recipe might be too dry or crumbly, that is certainly NOT the case!
+Instead, they will melt in your mouth!

 What is a Scone?

-While one would prepare a scone much like they would a biscuit, biscuits and scones are two different things.
-Biscuits tend to be flakey and savory, while a scone is dressed up with a myriad of mix-ins, which can be sweet or savory, and sometimes topped with a sweet powdered sugar glaze or coarse sugar.
-Scones are typically crumbly and dry, though when done well, not dry at all.
+Biscuits and scones differ.
+Biscuits tend to be flakey and savory, while a scone contains many mix-ins, which can be sweet or savory, and sometimes topped with a sweet powdered sugar glaze or coarse sugar.
+Scones are typically crumbly and dry, though they do not dry when done well.

-Serve scones whenever muffins and coffee/tea are appropriate.
-Brunch, bridal showers, baby showers, church gatherings, etc. Gluten-free blueberry scones seem to be a crowd favorite, while gluten-free pumpkin scones are a wonderful touch in the fall.
+Serve scones whenever muffins and coffee/tea are appropriate—brunch, bridal showers, baby showers, church gatherings, etc. Gluten-free blueberry scones seem a crowd favorite, while gluten-free pumpkin scones are a wonderful touch in the fall.

-Though, if you ask my kids, they will say their favorite flavor is chocolate chip scones (no surprise there).
+If you ask my kids, they will say their favorite flavor is chocolate chip scones (no surprise).

 - Keep your ingredients cold!
-I measure out my palm shortening first and pop it into the freezer for 15-20 minutes to chill while I’m measuring out my dry ingredients.
-You don’t want your shortening completely frozen, just very cold.
-For the egg and the dairy-free milk, I leave those in the refrigerator until it’s time to add them to the dry ingredients.
+I measure my palm shortening first and pop it into the freezer for 15-20 minutes to chill while measuring my dry ingredients.
+You want your shortening partially frozen, just very cold.
+I leave the egg and dairy-free milk in the refrigerator until it's time to add them to the dry ingredients.

 - Opt for fresh berries/fruit vs. frozen.
-Frozen fruit causes this recipe to bake unevenly, so always opt for fresh berries, or thaw frozen berries first (just make sure you discard the liquid that results from thawing them).
+Frozen fruit causes this recipe to bake unevenly, so always opt for fresh berries or thaw frozen berries first (make sure you discard the liquid that results from melting them).

 - Use a citrus extract or zest vs. fresh squeezed.
-Do not add an acidic citrus juice to this recipe (like fresh squeezed lemon juice, or orange juice), which could destroy the leavening of the scone.
+Do not add acidic citrus juice to this recipe (like freshly squeezed lemon juice or orange juice), which could destroy the leavening of the scone.
 Instead, opt for a citrus extract or zest.

 - Don’t overmix your dough.
 Overmixing will cause your dough to be tough.

-- Use a thicker dairy-free milk.
-Try almond milk, oat milk, hemp milk, or soy milk, which all tend to be on the thicker side of dairy-free milks.
-If you substitute a thinner dairy-free milk, you may need 1-2 tablespoons less of it.
+- Use thicker dairy-free milk.
+Try almond, oat, hemp, or soy milk, which all tend to be on the thicker side of dairy-free milk.
+You may need 1-2 tablespoons less if you substitute thinner dairy-free milk.

 Shaping Gluten-Free Dairy-Free Scones